-By being empowered during cancer treatment and with your support systems, you can balance optimism and hope with a realistic understanding of your experiences.
+By being empowered during cancer treatment and by having support, you can balance optimism and hope with a realistic understanding of your experiences.
 You can more effectively deal with information, regain a sense of control, and find hope that you are not alone.

-Hope is found throughout the cancer experience in a variety of ways - and science is offering new hope for the best possible treatments available today and in the future.
+Hope is found throughout the cancer experience in a variety of ways.
+Science is offering new hope for the best possible treatments available today and in the future.